MichMATYCwebsite/MichMATYC/content/events/april-13-14-2018-ohiomatyc-conference.md

 title = "April 13 - 14, 2018 - OhioMATYC Conference"

 +++
-Our colleagues in Ohio will host their annual Ohio Mathematical Assocaition of Two Year Colleges Spring Meeting & Conference at Mohican Lodge and Conference Center.
+Our colleagues in Ohio will host their annual Ohio Mathematical Association of Two Year Colleges Spring Meeting & Conference at Mohican Lodge and Conference Center.
 Check out the [conference website](http://ohiomatyc.org/index.php/meetings-menulink/meeting-information-menulink) for more information!